satsangatech/nostr-chess/README.md

 ## Technologies

-`Rooky` is built on Rust and leverages the `nostro2` to create easy Nostr structures that can be used with both software signers and signing extensions.
+`NostrChess` is built on Rust and leverages the `nostro2` to create easy Nostr structures that can be used with both software signers and signing extensions.

-The `RookyGame` structures support full `serde` serializations to ensure easy compatibility with other systems and libraries.
+The `NostrChessGame` structures support full `serde` serializations to ensure easy compatibility with other systems and libraries.

-The `RookyGame` struct also uses the `shakmaty` crate to provide a rich set of chess functionalities, including checking the legality of the moves before applying them, and managing and interacting with the game state.
+The `NostrChessGame` struct also uses the `shakmaty` crate to provide a rich set of chess functionalities, including checking the legality of the moves before applying them, and managing and interacting with the game state.

-The `RookyGame` can be converted to a Nostr note for interaction with the network, or can produce the raw PGN if needed, eg for text downloads.
+The `NostrChessGame` can be converted to a Nostr note for interaction with the network, or can produce the raw PGN if needed, eg for text downloads.

 ## Installation

-To use Rooky in your project, add the following to your `Cargo.toml`:
+To use NostrChess in your project, add the following to your `Cargo.toml`:

 ```toml
 [dependencies]